MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-app-services/includes/1-introduction.md

 In this module, you learn how to:

 - Identify features and usage cases for Azure App Service.
-- Create an instance of Azure App Service.
+- Create an app with App Service.
 - Configure deployment settings, specifically deployment slots.
-- Secure your Azure App Service instance.
+- Secure your App Service app.
 - Configure custom domain names.
-- Back up your Azure App Service instance.
+- Back up your App Service app.
 - Configure Azure Application Insights.

 ## Skills measured